AtefAhmedM/Network-Programming/README.md

 # Network-Programming
-Process communicatino in Python
+### Process communicatino in Python.
+A learning of the basic file creation, process communication in TCP/UDP, and multi-threading in python.
+These simple project were done on UBUNTU Linux virtual machine, only screen shots are provided since it is an old project.

-#What was Learned
+# What was Learned

 1. Analyze the networking software for the various layers
 2. Assess the various network programming paradigms.